0x1eef/blocklist/README.md

 ## About

-blocks is a command line utility that can download common IPv4 blocklists, and from those blocklists emit [pf.conf(5)](https://man.freebsd.org/cgi/man.cgi?pf.conf(5)) tables that can be used when crafting firewall rules in `/etc/pf.conf`.
+blocks is a command line utility that can download common IP blocklists, and from those blocklists emit [pf.conf(5)](https://man.freebsd.org/cgi/man.cgi?pf.conf(5)) tables that can be used when crafting firewall rules in `/etc/pf.conf`.